 Giving Tuesday serves as a launch pad for many nonprofits as they move into their busiest time of the year.
 But not all organizations use it as such.

-While there’s no argument around the day’s success, some organizations fear the transition between Giving Tuesday and their year-end initiatives, viewing them as separate campaigns.
-When you’ve just made all this hype about Giving Tuesday, how do you get in touch again (and so soon) about year-end fundraising?
+While there’s no argument around Giving Tuesday’s success, some organizations fear the transition between Giving Tuesday and their year-end initiatives.
+After all, when you’ve just created a lot of hype around Giving Tuesday, how do you get in touch again—and so soon—about year-end fundraising?

-Our recent analysis found that Giving Tuesday donors and donors who give during the last five days of the year are actually from different demographic groups.
-So while it can feel like you’re speaking to the same people across your platforms, keep in mind that the folks who tend to give during the last five days of the year actually tend to be pretty unique.
+Recently, we found that Giving Tuesday donors and donors who give during the last five days of the year are from different demographic groups.
+So, keep in mind that the folks who tend to give during the last five days of the year are unique and need to be treated as such.

-That said, it’s still important to present a smooth transition from Giving Tuesday to year-end.
-Here are three things to keep in mind as you leverage your Giving Tuesday campaign results for your year-end conversations.
-Plus, check out our free resource library for even more tips and insights.
+That said, it’s still important to orchestrate a smooth transition from Giving Tuesday to year-end.
+Below, we’ll cover three tips to keep in mind as you leverage your Giving Tuesday results for your year-end conversations.
+For even more tips, best practices, and information, visit our free resource library.

 1. Connect the Dots